oasisprotocol/oasis-rosetta-gateway/docker/README.md

 # Running Oasis Node and Rosetta Gateway in Docker

+_NOTE: Oasis recommends using binaries from the [official GitHub Releases].
+The versions of [Rosetta API] and [Oasis Core] that are supported for a given release are indicated in a release's Change Log (e.g. [Change Log for 1.1.1] release)._

 This directory contains a Dockerfile that builds an image containing both the [Oasis Node] and the [Oasis Rosetta gateway], as instructed by the [Rosetta Docker Deployment] doc.